 - 1. Prior to the Preconstruction Meeting, CONTRACTOR shall provide a Draft Design Review Submittal Schedule to SCDOT.
 The Design Review Submittal Schedule shall include a Gantt chart of the submittal packages and will serve as the basis for reviewing the design and construction plans.
 The Design Review Submittal Schedule shall be updated and included with each submittal package.
 CONTRACTOR, CONTRACTOR'S design consultant, subcontractors, suppliers and SCDOT shall discuss the schedule and procedures for submitting design plans at the Preconstruction Meeting.
 CONTRACTOR, CONTRACTOR'S design consultant, subcontractors and suppliers shall not provide any design deliverables until the Design Review Submittal Schedule is approved by SCDOT. - 2.
+A Design QC Plan shall be submitted for review and approval prior to any design or plan production.
+The plan shall clearly detail the processes and steps utilized by the designer and contractor to consistently produce quality designs and plans.
+The Design QC Plan shall be the first submittal listed in the Design Review Submittal Schedule. - 3.
 All submittal packages shall be uploaded electronically to ProjectWise and an email shall be sent to SCDOT that verifies the contents of the upload.
-A complete submittal package shall be limited to one phase (ex.
-Preliminary/ROW/Final/RFC) of one segment or structure and include all design deliverables specified in Exhibit 4z.
-Prior to beginning any construction activities, permanent or temporary, the Traffic Management Plan and Conceptual Work Zone Traffic Control plans for the entire project shall be submitted by the CONTRACTOR and approved by SCDOT. - 3.
-If approved by SCDOT, one Maintenance of Traffic submittal package, including but not limited to, an NPDES permit application and related plans, may be allowed to provide the opportunity to begin construction of non-permanent work items, such as clearing and grubbing, shoulder strengthening, minor demolition not adversely impacting traffic or operations, etc. - 4.
+A complete limited submittal package shall he to one phase (ex.
+Preliminary/ROW/Final/Release For Construction (RFC)) of one segment or structure and include all design deliverables specified in Exhibit 4z.
+Prior to beginning any construction activities, permanent or temporary, the Traffic Management Plan and Conceptual Work Zone Traffic Control plans for the entire project shall be submitted by the CONTRACTOR and approved by SCDOT. - 4.
+If approved by SCDOT, one Maintenance of Traffic submittal package, including but not limited to, an NPDES permit application and related plans, may be allowed to provide the opportunity to begin construction of non-permanent work items, such as clearing and grubbing, shoulder strengthening, minor demolition not adversely impacting traffic or operations, etc. - 5.
 CONTRACTOR shall provide submittal packages as defined in Exhibit 4z.
 Prior to commencement of permanent construction activities, SCDOT will have the right, but not the obligation, to review and comment upon all submittal packages.
-SCDOT reserves the right to provide comments on the design or plans at any time when an issue is identified that is not compliant with the RFP or is an error or omission. - 5.
+SCDOT reserves the right to provide comments on the design or plans at any time when an issue is identified that is not compliant with the Project Design Criteria, the RFP or is an error or omission. - 6.
 All documents of a submittal package must be uploaded to ProjectWise by 11:59PM for the review period to begin the next business day.
 No more than one new submittal package shall be uploaded to ProjectWise within a five business day period.
 SCDOT reserves the right to utilize Bluebeam Studio to facilitate design reviews between SCDOT and the CONTRACTOR.
 The initial review period for each submittal package shall be 15 business days.
 SCDOT review comments will be sent to the CONTRACTOR, who shall respond within five business days and prior to subsequent phase submittals.
-SCDOT will then status CONTRACTOR'S responses and will provide additional comments, if warranted, within five business days.
+SCDOT will then status

+CONTRACTOR'S responses and will provide additional comments, if warranted, within five business days.
 If any open comments remain after the initial 15 day review and subsequent 5 day review and comment periods, there will be no time constraint for the CONTRACTOR to respond.
-For all subsequent rounds of

-CONTRACTOR responses, SCDOT will status CONTRACTOR'S responses and will provide additional comments, if warranted, within five business days.
+For all subsequent rounds of CONTRACTOR responses, SCDOT will status CONTRACTOR'S responses and will provide additional comments, if warranted, within five business days.
 Review comments for Preliminary, ROW, and Final phases of each segment or structure shall be closed before the associated RFC plans are authorized to be submitted and prior to commencement of construction, demolition or disposal activities.